 Available Help: The King's University recognizes the University community is not immune to the societal problem of substance abuse.
-Confidential referrals for counseling, treatment, or rehabilitation are available from the office of the Campus Life for students and employees who voluntarily seek such assistance.
+Confidential referrals for counseling, treatment, or rehabilitation are available from the Office of Student Development for students and employees who voluntarily seek such assistance.